-Pack a spare set of snow gloves in case they get wet.
-This way you will have time for them to dry.

-Don't forget to put on Sunscreen!
+- > Pack a spare set of snow gloves in case they get wet.
+This way you will have time for them to dry. - > If you are doing a heli tour, you will need to wear waterproof trousers over a dry suit (provided).
+Try to bring a larger size of waterproof trousers. - > Don't forget to put on Sunscreen!